LeViteZer-Oy/LeViteZer-Protocol/README.md

 |  status                  |  8 bit Unsigned interger                               |

 Since datatypes are C language based.
-You can take advantage of C Unions to have the data without doing any conversions. you just need to copy the binary data to the `dataArray` field inside the Union, after that all parameters are available.
+You can take advantage of C Unions to pack and receive the data without doing any extra conversions. you just need to copy the binary data to the `dataArray` field inside the Union, after that all parameters are available.
+And the other way around also works; you set every parameter and `dataArray` is ready to be sent with all the data.
 ```c
 union GpsDataUnion{
     struct  GpsData{